Robo-Touch/PoseIt/README.md

 - [ ] Finalize website and link it here
 - [ ] Replace object images with correct ones
 - [ ] Describe dataset directory structure in tree format
-- [ ] Make the object images smaller?
+- [ ] Talk to Wenzhen about the License